ahandsel/articles/GitHub_Copilot_Setup/README.md

 ## What is GitHub Copilot?

 GitHub Copilot is an AI pair programmer that helps you write better code.
-It draws context from the code you’re working on, suggesting whole lines or entire functions.
+It draws context from the code you're working on, suggesting whole lines or entire functions.

 ## Enable GitHub Copilot